-This is a child does not read at home – who goes for a reading class….who does not just put music on and dance madly, like we did – he goes for dance class…who cannot just stay home and draw for the pleasure of it – she goes to art class.
+This is a child who does not read at home – but goes for a reading class.
+Who cannot just put music on and dance madly, like we did, but has to go for dance class.
+Who cannot just stay home and draw for the pleasure of it, but goes to art class.

 I can see what’s happening, because I’m sometimes struggling to help children learn.
-I talk to parents, and find, that they’re quite comfortable with their child’s hectic schedule, until things start to go wrong.
+I talk to parents, and find that they’re quite comfortable with their child’s hectic schedule, until things start to go wrong.

 Until both the piano teacher and the child’s school teacher have the same problem.
 Because this child, who has absolutely no learning disabilities, is still having difficulty learning!